thelearn-tech/termux-restore/README.md

-How to add custom name like ' $The_Eagle# ' from stock  '$' with colour to do just follow some commands and it just with command without any git clone
+How to add custom name like ' $The_Eagle# ' from stock  '$' with colour to do just follow some commands and without any git clone

 # Installation